crossfidev/Plexus-Pool/docs/releases/april-2019.rst

 ==================

-As announced on Nomadic Labs' blog, the April release contains many improvements and fixes for the Tezos shell and its baking daemons.
+As announced on Nomadic Labs' blog, the April release contains many improvements and fixes for the mineplex shell and its baking daemons.
 The release is available as usual in the Git branch or in the Docker tag `mainnet`.